JoseDzirehChong/to-do-list/README.md

 There's two ways to go about this.

-If you want access to the code, download `toDoListToCompile.py` from the `to-do-list-to-compile` folder. `toDoListToCompile.py` can also be found as part of the source code download in the "Releases" section of this repository.
+If you want access to the code, download `toDoList.py` from the `to-do-list` folder. `toDoList.py` can also be found as part of the source code download in the "Releases" section of this repository.
 Install [`pymsgbox`](http://pymsgbox.readthedocs.io/en/latest/basics.html).
-Finally, run `toDoListToCompile.py` using your IDE of choice.
+Finally, run `toDoList.py` using your IDE of choice.
 All modules other than `pymsgbox` already come with Python, so installation of those is not necessary.

 If you just want a to-do list, download the exe from the link under "Info", then run it as you would a normal program.